tdavis433/Treasurecoastai-/replit.md

 # Faith House Chatbot - White Label SaaS

 ## Overview
-This project is a white-label AI chatbot assistant designed for sober-living facilities, offered as a SaaS product.
-It enables resellers to fully customize branding, knowledge base content, and operational settings for their clients, ensuring recurring revenue.
-The chatbot provides AI-powered chat with robust safety protocols, enhanced appointment booking, pre-qualification intake flows, and dual notification systems.
-Its primary purpose is to offer a customizable, AI-driven solution for client engagement and lead management in the recovery sector.
+This project is a production-ready AI chatbot assistant for The Faith House sober-living facility.
+The system operates in **stable single-tenant mode** following the Rollback & Stabilization Guide (November 2025).
+It provides AI-powered chat with robust safety protocols, enhanced appointment booking, pre-qualification intake flows, and dual notification systems.
+The database includes future-ready multi-tenant columns (clientId, logoUrl, accentColor) but all operations are locked to a single client ('default-client') for production stability.

 ## User Preferences
-- White-label SaaS model: User controls all customizations
-- Clients cannot access super-admin settings
-- Focus on recurring revenue through control of updates
+- **Current Mode:** Single-tenant production system for The Faith House
+- **Future SaaS Foundation:** Database schema includes multi-tenant columns (clientId, logoUrl, accentColor) but all logic locked to 'default-client'
+- **Rollback Applied:** November 2025 - Disabled incomplete multi-tenant routing and theme UI per stabilization guide
+- **Super-Admin Access:** Password-protected settings management for business configuration
 - Privacy-first approach with PII protection

 ## System Architecture